HOW DO DENTAL IMPLANTS WORK?

 WHAT ARE IMPLANT-RETAINED DENTURES?

-One of the most common problems for denture wearers or for people with large dental bridges is that, over time, the fit of dentures or a bridge can change and become uncomfortable.
+One of the most common problems for wearers of denture implants, or for people with large dental bridges is that over time the fit of dentures or a bridge can change and become uncomfortable.
 This is caused by bone loss within the upper or lower jaw as a result of tooth loss.

 If you’re a denture wearer and your current dentures feel loose or cause you to suffer from mouth irritation, problems with speaking and eating, dry mouth or excessive saliva, implant-retained dentures could be liberating and potentially life-changing.
 They work by providing a fixed anchor for your dentures at strategic points in your jawbone.
 Simply put your dentures in and clip them to your dental implants to stop your dentures from moving.

 Denture wearers find implant-retained dentures give them greater comfort than traditional cosmetic dentures, as well as the confidence to eat a wider range of foods, and smile and laugh without fear that their dentures will move.
 Having dental implants in your jaw bone can also help to stimulate bone growth and protect your underlying facial structure.

 MY DENTIST SAYS THAT I HAVE SIGNIFICANT BONE LOSS – DOES THAT MEAN I AM NOT A SUITABLE CANDIDATE FOR DENTAL IMPLANTS?

 One of the benefits of having dental implants at Marlborough Dental Studio is that our implantologists are trained in advanced techniques.
 Using cutting-edge implant technology, we may recommend short or wider implants as an alternative to bone grafts if you don’t have enough bone to secure the older-style implant device.
 Even sinus lifts may be unnecessary with advanced and angled implants.